expez/.emacs.d/README.md

 If you find something that is broken--I do not use all parts of this configuration at all times!--you can create an issue and watch me solve your problem like it is my own, because tomorrow it might be.

 ## Usage
 All packages are managed through Emacs' own package manager.
 There are some exceptions, but I try to keep them to a minimum.
 These exceptional packages are managed using the `Rakefile` included in this repository.
-Simply run `rake` in the Emacs dir and the packages will be installed in the `vendor` folder.
+Simply run `rake` in the .emacs.d directory and the packages will be installed in the `vendor` folder.

 You can also update the packages managed by the rakefile by issuing the command `sh rake update_packages`.
 If you want to add packages of your own I strongly suggest you use the built-in package manager.
 If you cannot find the packages you want in this manner, modify the rakefile to grab the package you need.
 All files below the `vendor` folder will be automagically loaded.